Your cookie preferences

 There are different kinds of registrations - for example, someone may be registered to work on your boiler or pipework, but they might not be qualified to install a gas fire.
 You can check what kind of work they are qualified to do on the back of their card.

-4. It's illegal for someone who works for a Gas Safe-registered business to do private work
+4. Be aware that it's illegal for someone who works for a Gas Safe-registered business to do private work

 Hiring someone who normally works for a reputable firm but is doing some extra work 'on the side' isn't the good idea it might seem - it's actually illegal.